TrixySnow/gitops-observability-stack/docs/installation.md

 - Argo CD becomes the **authoritative control plane**
 - The observability stack is fully GitOps-managed
+- Dashboards and alerting become available once all required runtime configuration is provided
 - All future changes are performed via Git commits

 This bootstrap flow is designed to be:

 - minimal
 - deterministic
 - production-aligned